EdgeTX/edgetx-user-manual/color-radios/model-settings/special-functions.md

 **Inst.
 Trim** (Instant Trim)- Sets all trims to the current values of their respective sticks.

+**LCD to Video** (select radios) - Switches the radio's screen output to its analog video (FPV) output.
+Only available on the F16, the sole colorlcd radio with this video-out hardware.

 **Lua Script** - Executes the Lua script defined in the value field.
 The Lua script must be located in `/SCRIPTS/FUNCTIONS/` folder on the SD card.
 Lua scripts that display information on the screen cannot be executed with this special function.

 * **Value** - LUA script file to play from the SD card.